anatomiesofintelligence/anatomiesofintelligence.github.io/narrative/video_narrative.md

 Activate the circulation.
 Inhalation (contract the abdomen) > Retention (3-5sec) > Exhalation (expand the abdomen); Breathing deeply helps circulation and oxygenation of the brain.
 Airstreams, generative circulation;

-The brain is irrigated by 2000 liners of blood everyday and this blood passes through many miles of capillaries.
+The brain is irrigated by 2000 liters of blood everyday and this blood passes through many miles of capillaries.
 You are part of a vast circulatory network; which connects organs, functions, enactments.

 Continue breathing.
 In and outward.
 Imagine a map inside you consisting of arteries and veins.
 Move through this pathways within your body, feel the empty spaces; the in-betweens.
 Differences and proximities, like a mapping exercise which can be described with relation to different anatomical landmarks.
 Imagine anatomical lines drawn through structures, circumventing anatomical locations.
 Most terms of anatomical location are relative to linear motion (translation) along the X- Y- and Z-axes, but there are other degrees of freedom as well, in particular, rotation around any of those three axes.
 Here though the relationship is based on euclidean distance: measuring a one dimensional distance between each feature vector in multiple dimensions; removing any sense of direction or orientation.